joschadutli/BenchmarksWM/README.md

 2021-07-21: All datasets collected by Oberauer (2019) converted and documented as package version 1.0.0.
 The documentation of the package is structured similar to Oberauer et al.'s (2018) Benchmark sections.
 To see an overview, open the documentation `?BenchmarksWM-Overview`.

-2022-04-25: Buf fixes and reproducability increased, available as package version 1.0.1.
+2022-04-25: Bug fixes and reproducability increased, available as package version 1.0.1.

 ## How to install

-Download the latest release from the 'releases' directory to your local machine and use `R CMD INSTALL BenchmarksWM_1.0.0.tar.gz` from the command line.
-Or from within R, navigate to the directory containing the downloaded file and use `install.packages("BenchmarksWM_1.0.0.tar.gz", repos=NULL)`
+Download the latest release from the 'releases' directory to your local machine and use `R CMD INSTALL BenchmarksWM_1.0.1.tar.gz` from the command line.
+Or from within R, navigate to the directory containing the downloaded file and use `install.packages("BenchmarksWM_1.0.1.tar.gz", repos=NULL)`

 ## How to use
 Once installed, type `library(BenchmarksWM)`.
 For an overview documentation of the content of the package including the list of benchmarks, type `?BenchmarksWM-Overview`.
 To see the general documentation of the package, type `?BenchmarksWM-package`.
 For documentation on a particular dataset, type e.g. `?adam15`.
 To view a dataset, type e.g. `View(adam15)`.
 To reproduce a benchmark, use the example code provided in the documentation for that dataset.